 If a student becomes ill, or for any reason finds it necessary to leave campus during the school day, the student shall report to the front office for permission to leave.

-A student shall not be allowed to leave school unless a parent or guardian has been contacted and the parent or guardian signs the checkout form in the office after providing proper identification.
+A student shall not be allowed to leave school unless a parent or guardian has been contacted and signs the checkout form in the office.
+Unless a medical appointment is scheduled, students must remain in class until the end of the school day.